Richard Morris (actor)

-Early years
+Early life

-William Richard Stuart Morris was born on January 30, 1862, to working-class Irish parents in Charlestown, Massachusetts, the oldest Irish neighborhood in the city of Boston.
-Some fan magazines claim his birth was January 3, but the neglected zero is apparent.
-His father was an Irish Immigrant, William A. Morris.
-His mother was a native of Bostonian Catherine Morris (née Keefe).
-Since he was the firstborn son in an Irish Catholic family, his parents gave him William's first name, like his father and father before him.
-1870 census records list Morris's father as an expressman.
-The same census record list his mother as a homemaker The Morris family would eventually have eight children, six girls, and two boys.
+In Boston's oldest Irish neighborhood, William Richard Stuart Morris was born on January 30, 1862, to working-class Irish parents in Charlestown, Massachusetts.
+His father, William A. Morris, came from Ireland, while his mother, Catherine Keefe, was a native of Boston.
+Being the eldest son in an Irish Catholic household, he was given his father's name, continuing a long-held tradition observed by generations prior.
+The 1870 census lists Morris's father as an expressman and his mother as a homemaker.
+Over time, the Morris family expanded to include eight children.

-His early education included spending three years abroad training for the grand opera.
-No known matriculation records show what type of "training" he received.
-Upon returning to America, he worked professionally as an opera singer.
-He performed in various domestic venues in the 1880s.
+During his early education, he spent three years overseas, undergoing training for grand opera.
+Unfortunately, no matriculation records are available to specify the nature of this training.
+Upon his return to America, he showcased his talent as an opera singer, performing for audiences in domestic venues during the 1880s.

-In 1889, the records show he kept the Charlestown address as his permanent base.
-His 59-year-old mother died at home in 1898 of Interstitial nephritis.
+In 1889, records show he maintained his Charlestown place of residence as his permanent residence.
+His mother, aged 59, died at home in 1898.

-1900 census shows 36-year-old William RS Morris keeping the same base address as his widowed father and five sisters.
-All the daughters are single.
-His 74-year-old father died in 1907 while Morris was touring in Europe.
+According to the 1900 census, William RS Morris, 36 years old, lived at the same address as his widowed father and five sisters.
+At 74, Morris's father died in 1907.
+At the time of his death, Morris was touring Europe.